tsciow/SNPtax/README.md

                 Screening this file for our taxa of interest will give us a list of taxon-specific SNPs

-##Example
+## Example
-LEt's assume we have two chloroplast-genomes
+Let's assume we have two chloroplast-genomes